ECB officials rebuff currency targeting as G20 meets

 French President Francois Hollande last week raised the possibility of political interference in exchange rate policy when he called for a medium-term target for the euro's value, a move to counter its recent appreciation.

-"I fear a politicisation of the exchange rate," Weidmann told news agency Bloomberg in an interview.
+"I fear a politicization of the exchange rate," Weidmann told news agency Bloomberg in an interview.

 "I saw indications of that in Japan but you could as well refer to recent statements by European politicians not too far from here," he added in a thinly veiled rebuff of Hollande's call for a currency target.